Final report for GNE22-286

 - Objective 4: Identify differentially methylated regions with putative biological functions relevant to health, growth, production, fertility, and longevity relationships observed

-The purpose of this project is to identify associations between DNA methylation and disease status and how these associations may influence performance.
+The purpose of this project was to identify associations between DNA methylation and disease status and how these associations may influence performance.
 Disease negatively impacts animal welfare and reduces farmer profitability through treatment costs, lost production, and involuntary culling.
 Genetic evaluations for many diseases are available in dairy cattle allowing producers to select for disease resistance and improve the overall profitability of their animals.
 However, the direct genetic effect on disease susceptibility is complicated by large environmental and management effects.
 Epigenetics are a collection of biologic mechanisms used to modulate gene expression in response to environmental changes.
 A specific example of this is DNA methylation which is a modification of DNA that regulates a gene’s expression.
 In livestock, biological and environmental factors such as nutrition, stress, and disease have been shown to cause changes in DNA methylation patterns.
 Furthermore, individual differences in DNA methylation patterns have been associated with phenotypic variation in milk production and immunity.
-There is even growing evidence that epigenetic marks can be inherited or programmed in-utero based on a dam’s environment effecting the expression of an offspring’s genes throughout their lifetime.
+There is even growing evidence that epigenetic marks can be inherited or programmed in-utero based on a dam’s environment affecting the expression of an offspring’s genes throughout their lifetime.
 We will examine how historic health events in a dam may influence the inheritance of DNA methylation patterns to their offspring and how offspring’s health events may change their own methylation patterns and affect their performance.

-Recent studies supporting these concepts include results showing cows at lower risk for clinical disease if their dam’s experienced clinical disease before or during gestation (Carvalho et al., 2020).
-Additionally, studies have found that dams under metabolic stress have calves with DNA methylation patterns supporting better energy efficiency than those born to non-stressed mothers (Chaput & Sirard, 2020; Zhang et al., 2021).
+Recent studies supporting these concepts include results showing cows at lower risk for clinical disease if their dam’s experienced clinical disease before or during gestation (Carvalho, et al., 2020).
+Additionally, studies have found that dams under metabolic stress have calves with DNA methylation patterns supporting better energy efficiency than those born to non-stressed mothers (Chaput & Sirard, 2020; Zhang, et al., 2021).
 This suggests the dam and offspring undergo epigenetic reprogramming to better deal with maternal stressors and disease.

 Research